 Throughout the Early Years Foundation Stage (EYFS), Nursery and Reception study the Prime Area of Communication and Language, and Specific Area of Literacy as outlined in the 2012 Early Years National Curriculum.
-The children receive daily phonics sessions taught through a combination of Letters and Sounds and Jolly Phonics scheme.
+The children receive daily phonics sessions taught using the ‘Letters and Sounds’ progression, teaching is also supported using the Jolly Phonics scheme.

 In writing, pupils become able to select and adapt what they say and write in different situations and for different audiences.
 Other aspects of English, such as spelling, handwriting, phonics and guided reading are taught within class and as discrete lessons during the week.

 In Reading, we want all children to be able to read fluently, confidently and with good comprehension skills (both when listening and reading).
 The teaching of key reading skills, including comprehension is embedded during English lessons and all areas of the curriculum.
 In EY and KS1 children will have daily phonics lessons to support the development of early decoding skills.
 Throughout the school children will also have guided reading sessions 3-5 times a week.

 Above all, our aim is to make the exploration of the English language and literature a challenging and exciting experience.